goody81/VIBE-CODE-KILLER/ARCHITECTURE.md

-# System Architecture
+# Architecture Overview

-This document provides a complete overview of the system architecture, including components, interactions, and technologies used.
+This document outlines the architecture of the VIBE-CODE-KILLER platform, detailing its components and interactions.